-Achieving an effective menu strategy is the driver behind optimizing the sales and profitability of your menu.
+Achieving an effective menu strategy is the driver behind world-class menuboard communications and merchandising.
 It requires a structured and systematic approach as outlined in this King-Casey Report.
 Working closely with your senior management and menu strategy team, King-Casey can lead you through a series of activities that culminate in the creation of your new Menu Strategy and implementation plan.

-Since 1985 King-Casey has been helping leading restaurant brands improve their business performance by developing data-driven, customer centric solutions.
+Since 1953 King-Casey has been helping leading brands improve their business performance by developing data-driven, customer centric solutions.
 Nearly all of the top 100 restaurant chains rely on King-Casey's know-how and expertise in these areas.

-If you'd like to discuss how King-Casey can help your team create or enhance your menu strategy, please feel free to call Tom Cook at +1-203-571-1776, or email him at: tcook@king-casey.com
+If you'd like to discuss how King-Casey could help your team create or enhance your menu strategy, please feel free to call Tom Cook, or email Tom at: tcook@king-casey.com